 Merak Sakten Trek

 Starts near: Tashigang.
 Number of trek days: 5 to 6.
 Level: moderate.
 Seasons: March/April and September to November.
-This trek allows you to visit some remote rural areas of eastern Bhutan only opened to visitors in 2011 and still little visited by tourists.
-Its remoteness makes it expensive to arrange logistically and a supplement is required on the usual rate – ask for details.
+This trek enabled visits to some remote rural areas of eastern Bhutan which only opened to visitors in 2011 and are still little visited by tourists.
+However in recent months road building has been carrying on apace and there is now not much left of the original trek route.
+The section between Merak and Sakteng is still a good hike, but with no accommodation or trekking services available locally it is expensive to arrange logistically and sadly we can no longer recommend it as a trekking option.